Towards Evidence of Long-Range Correlations in Shallow Seismic Activities: Data

-The dataset used in our analyses was obtained from the World Catalogue of Earthquakes of Advanced National Seismic System (ANSS) \footnote{http://quake.geo.berkeley.edu/anss} and includes seisms between 2002 and 2011.
-In this catalog, events whose magnitudes ($m$) are less than 4.5 (Richter scale) are not recorded for all parts of the world, so to obtain a more homogeneous distribution of the data for the whole world we consider only earthquakes with $m \geq 4.5$, which gives a total of 66\,503 events, among which over 85\% have hypocenter at depths of less than 100\,km, a characteristic that allows us to use our model in the approximation of square cells, rather than cubic.
-The probability distribution of magnitudes of earthquakes in our data is in agreement with the Gutenberg-Richter law with a {\it{b-value}} exponent equal to $1.081 \pm 0.004$, which was obtained by the maximum likelihood method.
+The dataset used in our global analysis was obtained from the World Catalogue of Earthquakes of Advanced National Seismic System (ANSS) \footnote{http://quake.geo.berkeley.edu/anss} and includes earthquakes between 2002 and 2016.
+In this catalog, events whose magnitudes ($m$) are less than 4.5 (Richter scale) are not recorded for all parts of the world, so to obtain a more homogeneous distribution of the data for the whole world we consider only earthquakes with $m \geq 4.5$.
+In addition, in order to make comparisons only between events that have similar seismic origins, we will consider in this work only shallow earthquakes (i.e, earthquakes that have depth up to 70\,km), which allows us to use our model of approximation of square cells, rather than cubic.
+The total of events is 80\,520.
+The probability distribution of magnitudes of earthquakes in our data is in agreement with the Gutenberg-Richter law with a {\it{b-value}} exponent equal to $1.080 \pm 0.003$, which was obtained by the maximum likelihood method.
 This result is expected, given that the Gutenberg-Richter law only presents problems for small magnitude values \cite{darooneh2010}.